stephiescastle/arduino-nodejs-api/README.md

 npm start
 ```

+### Controlling the arduino

+Code for the arduino is located in `index.js` and uses the johnny-five library.

 ### Test changing a value

 If you don't have hardware connected to your arduino, you can manually update pin values via the `update.js` script.
 Modify the pin and value as needed in `update.js`, then run it: